• Skip to primary navigation

 All the ingredients for ribeye steak.

 Our steaks will get a simple seasoning of pantry-friendly ingredients.
 Salt and pepper are almost necessities for all steaks.
 Stick with a coarse salt such as kosher salt.
 For the pepper, use a coarse grind for that too.
 Other ingredients include onion powder, garlic powder, paprika, oregano and a little brown sugar.
 Wait… brown sugar?
 Yep!
 No worries, you won’t be making a candied steak.
-Rather, the brown sugar in this small amount helps the other flavors pop more, while providing extra color and caramelization on the outside of the steak.
+Rather, the brown sugar in this small amount helps the other flavors pop more while providing extra color and caramelization on the outside of the steak.

 Preparation